kevindawson/App-Midgen/README.md

         Print a brief help message and exits.

     --output or -o
-        By default we do 'dsl' -> Module::Include::DSL
+        By default we output to STDOUT in 'dsl' format, so you can check, copy n paste or select an alternative format as shown below.

          midgen -o dsl          # Module::Include::DSL
          midgen -o mi           # Module::Include
-         midgen -o build    # Build.PL
+         midgen -o build        # Build
          midgen -o dzil         # Dist::Zilla
          midgen -o dist         # dist.ini

     --core or -c
          * Shows modules that are in Perl core
          * some modules have a version number eg; constant, Carp
          * some have a version of 0 eg; strict, English
+         * also show any recommends that we found

     --verbose or -v
-        Show file that are being checked
+        Show filename that we are checking, as we go

-        also show contents of base|parent check

     --parent or -p
         alternative --base or -b

-        Turn Off - try to include the contents of base|parent modules as well
+        Turn on extra output to show the base|parent modules, as we find them, suggest you incorporate it with verbose for maximum affect

+         midgen -vp

     --mojo or -m
-        Turn Off - the /Mojo/ to Mojolicious catch
+        Turn on extra output to show the /Mojo/ to Mojolicious catch, as we find them, suggest you incorporate it with verbose for maximum affect

+         midgen -vm

     --noisy_children or -n
-         * Show a required modules noisy children, as we find them
+        Turn on extra output to show the modules considered to be noisy children, as we find them

+         midgen -n

     --twins or -t
-         * Show a modules that are twins as we find them, and ajust for there parient instead
+        Turn on extra output to show the modules that are twins, as we find them, suggest you incorporate it with noisy_children for maximum affect

+         midgen -nt

+    --zero or z
+        Use a '0' instead of 'core' for core module version number, suggest you incorporate it with core for maximum affect

+         midgen -cz

     --debug or -d
-        equivalent of -cv and some :)
+        equivalent of -cnmptv and some :))

+        uses Data::Printer

+        suggest you consider redirecting STDERR when the debug option is used

+         midgen -d 2>debug.txt